Patsrnpt/YT-Simulation/README.md

 ### 3. Coding Files
 This repository includes 2 different files to process the data:
 1. **'yt_function.ipynb'**: This Jupyter notebook provides all the functions with descriptions you need to know to simulate the plots.
-This notebook can be found here: [View Function Notebook](./yt_function.ipynb)
+This notebook can be found here: [Function Notebook](./yt_function.ipynb)
 2. **'yt_example.ipynb'**: This Jupyter notebook provides a command of how to simulate a projection plot, a phase plot, and a spectrum of your dataset using all functions provided in 'yt_function.ipynb'.
-This notebook can be found here: [View Command Notebook](./yt_example.ipynb)
+This notebook can be found here: [Example Notebook](./yt_example.ipynb)

 If you have any questions, feel free to contact me via this email: [sphoom22@terpmail.umd.edu](mailto:sphoom22@terpmail.umd.edu)